San Francisco International Airport: Terminal 3

-Formerly known as the "North Terminal", Terminal 3 is composed of Boarding Area E with 13 gates (gates E1-E13) and Boarding Area F with 23 gates (gates F1-F3, F3A, F4-F22).
+Formerly known as the "North Terminal", Terminal 3 is composed of Boarding Area E with 13 gates (gates E1-E13) and Boarding Area F with 18 gates (gates F5-F22).
 Terminal 3 is used for United Airlines' domestic flights.
 Mainline United and United Express flights use both boarding areas.

 This $82.44 million terminal was originally designed by San Francisco Airport Architects (a joint venture of John Carl Warnecke and Associates, Dreyfuss + Blackford Architecture, and minority architects).
 The groundbreaking ceremony for the North Terminal was held on April 22, 1971, and Boarding Area F opened in 1979 and Boarding Area E opened in 1981.
 All terminals (except the International Terminal) were redesignated by number starting October 1, 2001.

 A solar roof was installed in 2007 with sufficient generating capacity to power all Terminal 3 lights during the day.
 American Airlines and Air Canada occupied Boarding Area E until it closed for refurbishment in 2011 under the airport's FY 2010/11 – FY 2014/15 Capital Plan.
-Designed by Gensler, the renovation. included architectural enhancements, structural renovations, replacement of HVAC systems, roof repair, and new carpeting.
+Designed by Gensler, the renovation included architectural enhancements, structural renovations, replacement of HVAC systems, roof repair, and new carpeting.
 Initial modest renovation plans were replaced by a more ambitious project after the popularity of the remodeling of Terminal 2.
-After the completion of the US$138,000,000 project, Boarding Area E reopened on January 28, 2014, followed by Terminal 3 East on November 18, 2014 The project moved one gate from Boarding Area F to Boarding Area E to provide a total of ten aircraft parking positions at T3E.
+After the completion of the US$138,000,000 project, Boarding Area E reopened on January 28, 2014, followed by Terminal 3 East on November 18.
+The project moved one gate from Boarding Area F to Boarding Area E to provide a total of ten aircraft parking positions at T3E.
 Following a 2019 renumbering of all gates at SFO, three additional gates moved from Boarding Area F to Boarding Area E, with the latter now containing 13 gates.

+In 2020, airport officials postponed a planned renovation for Terminal 3 West.
+After a four year delay, the $2.6 billion project broke ground in 2024.
+It will seismically retrofit part of Terminal 3, add international arrivals capabilities to up to four gates, renovate the check-in lobby, and expand the security checkpoint.
+The project also includes a replacement of the "bouncy" moving walkway in Terminal 3 that was installed in the 1970s using one continuous section of rubber.

-There are three United Clubs in Terminal 3—one near the rotunda for Boarding Area F, one on the mezzanine across from gate E2, and another at the beginning of Boarding Area E. Terminal 3 also houses the American Express Centurion Lounge, located across from Gate F2.
+There are two United Clubs in Terminal 3—one near the rotunda for Boarding Area F and another at the beginning of Boarding Area E. Terminal 3 also houses the American Express Centurion Lounge, located across from Gate F2.